Ex-IRS contractor pleads guilty in leak of tax return information of Trump, wealthy people

 U.S. District Judge Ana Reyes said she was deeply troubled by his actions that affected Trump and thousands of other people.
 “When we have people, for whatever reason, take the law into their own hands society doesn’t function,” she said.
 “Make no mistake, this was not acceptable.
 If anyone tells you the ends justify the means, they’re wrong.”

 Littlejohn pleaded guilty to one count of unauthorized disclosure of tax returns and return information.
 The count carries up to five years in prison, but the ultimate sentence will be decided by the judge.
-He is set to be sentenced Jan.
+Trump attorney Alina Habba pushed back against the plea deal and called for a long sentence.
+Littlejohn is set to be sentenced Jan.
 29.

+Attorney General Merrick Garland said in a statement that Littlejohn “broke federal law and betrayed the public’s trust.”

 The outlets were not named in the charges, but the description and time frame align with stories about Trump’s tax returns in The New York Times and reporting about wealthy Americans’ taxes in the nonprofit investigative journalism organization ProPublica.